 - Follow the instructions in Set up Anthos Identity Service with LDAP.

-After Anthos Identity Service has been set up, users can log in to configured clusters using either the command line or the Cloud Console.
+After Anthos Identity Service has been set up, users can log in to configured clusters using either the command line or the Google Cloud console.

 - Learn how to log in to registered clusters with your OIDC or LDAP ID in Accessing clusters using Anthos Identity Service.

-- Learn how to log in to clusters from the Cloud Console in Logging in to a cluster from the Cloud Console (OIDC only).
+- Learn how to log in to clusters from the Google Cloud console in Logging in to a cluster from the Google Cloud console (OIDC only).